mridang/action-semantic-release/README.md

 - **[Semantic Release](https://semantic-release.gitbook.io/semantic-release/):** The automated versioning and package publishing tool this action runs.
 - **[Cosmiconfig](https://github.com/cosmiconfig/cosmiconfig):** The universal configuration loader used by this action to find `semantic-release` configurations.
+- **[Semantic Versioning (SemVer)](https://semver.org/):** A widely adopted standard for version numbering that your commit messages can help facilitate with automated tools.

 ## Contributing